How Crypto Is Shaping the Digital Revolution

 In addition to the underlying blockchain networks and open source protocols, infrastructure and tooling is being created for the following functions: launching DAOs; tokenizing assets and claims; accounting; managing identities, reputation, and tasks; collaborating on software code; administering the proposal lifecycle and voting procedures; operating treasuries and other common pools of resources; and curating DAO-related information.
 See Kesonpat, N. (2021). ’Organization Legos: The State of DAO Tooling’.
 Medium (available here).
 Many DAOs also rely heavily on conventional web-based coordination tools such as Github, Discourse, Discord, Notion, Twitter, and Telegram, as well as external, centralized service providers, especially as it relates to accounting, payroll, taxes, and insurance (e.g. Opolis).

-Professionalization, imitation, technical standards, and regulatory pressure are all drivers of institutional isomorphism, i.e. growing similarities between independent organizations working in the same field.
+Professionalization, imitation, technical standards, and regulatory pressure are all drivers of institutional isomorphism, i.e. growing similarities between independent organizations operating in the same field.
 See Laul, M. (2021) ’Isomorphism in DAO Governance’.
 Medium (available here).

 The social and economic track record of crypto is currently not long enough to assess the shortcomings and possible failure modes associated with different rulesets or governance structures, and whether crypto represents a merely technical, or a much deeper, improvement over legacy institutions.
 See Atzori, M. (2017). ’Blockchain Technology and Decentralized Governance: Is the State Still Necessary?’
 Journal of Governance and Regulation, Vol. 6, №1, pp. 45–62 (available here); Laul, M. (2018). ’Resource Distribution and Power Dynamics in Decentralized Networks’.
 Medium (available here); and Laul, M. (2019). ’The Full Circle Hypothesis’.
 Medium (available here).
 See also .